weberdc/socmed_sna/data/README.md

 - Part 1: UTC 2018-11-08 09:00 to 13:00
 - Part 2: UTC 2018-11-08 19:00 to 2018-11-09 10:00

-The filter terms used were `qanda` (no '\#', to also get mentions of `@qanda`) and two terms which relate to the name of one of the Q&A panelists (and are withheld to comply with ethics protocol H-2018-045 approved by the University of Adelaide's human research and ethics committee).
+The filter terms used were `qanda` (no '\#', to also get mentions of `@qanda`) and two terms which relate to the name of one of the Q&A panelists (and are withheld to comply with ethics protocol H-2018-045 approved by the University of Adelaide's human research and ethics committee, but can be provided on request).

 - `qanda_part1-rapid_e-tweet_ids.txt.gz`: Part 1, RAPID-E
 - `qanda_part1-rapid-tweet_ids.txt.gz`: Part 1, RAPID